keu/docs/astro/connect-gcp.md

 Use Private Service Connect (PSC) to create private connections from Astro to GCP services without connecting over the public internet.
 See [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) to learn more.

-The Astro data plane is by default configured with a PSC endpoint with a target of [All Google APIs](https://cloud.google.com/vpc/docs/configure-private-service-connect-apis#supported-apis).
+Astro clusters are by default configured with a PSC endpoint with a target of [All Google APIs](https://cloud.google.com/vpc/docs/configure-private-service-connect-apis#supported-apis).
 To provide a secure-by-default configuration, a DNS zone is created with a resource record that will route all requests made to `*.googleapis.com` through this PSC endpoint.
 This ensures that requests made to these services are made over PSC without any additional user configuration.
 As an example, requests to `storage.googleapis.com` will be routed through this PSC endpoint.

 A list of Google services and their associated service names are provided in the [Google APIs Explorer Directory](https://developers.google.com/apis-explorer).
 Alternatively, you can run the following command in the Google Cloud CLI to return a list of Google services and their associated service names: